5 of Shark Tank’s most memorable entrepreneurs

 How can you go wrong selling ugly Christmas sweaters?
 That’s what Shark Tank investor Robert Herjavec thought when he gave founders Morton and Mendelsohn $100,000 for a 10% share of their faddish seasonal sweater company.
 He wasn’t sorry — Tipsy Elves has logged over $20 million in sales over the last five years.

 Did you enjoy “5 of Shark Tank’s most memorable entrepreneurs”?
-Get a free demo and we'll show you how Womply can help you make more money and save time every day.
+Get your free 15-minute demo and see why Womply is the #1 marketing and CRM software solution.

 By submitting this form you agree to Womply’s Services Agreement